daredoes/linked-lovelace-ui/docs_site/getting-started.md

 ::: danger NOTE

-Linked Lovelace runs commands on behalf of the user's browser to modify dashboard configurations, not on behalf of the Home Assistant system.
+`Linked Lovelace` runs commands on behalf of the user's browser to modify dashboard configurations, not on behalf of the Home Assistant system.
 A user's access may modify the outcome of the program.

 __Always back-up your configs if you feel unsure about what you are about to do!__
 :::

 ### Preferred Setup

-Find us in the HACS plugin in `frontend` under `Linked Lovelace UI`
+Find us in the HACS plugin in `frontend` under `Linked Lovelace`
 ![HACS Install](./images/hacs-linked-lovelace.png)

 ## Up and Running